How to select a no-code vendor to drive your digital transformation forward

 Step 5: Look at your entire tech-stack

 No tool in your technology toolbox is good on its own.
-To bring the maximum value to your organization, the tool you select must integrate seamlessly with the tools you already use.
+To bring the maximum value to your organization, the tool you select must integrate seamlessly with the digital tools you already use.

 Look at the backend systems that must be integrated with your no-code platform.
 Does the vendor support simple integration through an API?
 Can your developers tap into the system to integrate with legacy and core systems you use?
-What about the CRM support?
+What about CRM support?

 Those are all important questions to ask your no-code vendor during the vetting process.